emqx/emqx/docs/source/install.rst

     cd emqttd && ./bin/emqttd console

-If the broker started successfully, console will print:
+If the broker is started successfully, console will print:

 .. code:: console